kenjennings/Atari-Breakout76/README08Memory.md

 | hex | $2ff | $3ff | $4ff | $5ff | $6ff | $7ff |
 | dec |  767 | 1023 | 1279 | 1535 | 1791 | 2047 |

-Memory Map here.
+Player/Missile 2K  Map here.

 Note that reserving the 1K or 2K of aligned memory for Player/Missile graphics automatically includes a block of unused space which by definition is also automatically aligned.
 This space may be used for undisplayed frames of animated Player/Missile bitmaps, screen memory, part of a character set, or any other purpose.
 Likewise, the aligned memory for any unused Player/Missile object is available for other purposes.

 - **Character Set (2, 3, 4, 5)** This uses a 1 byte pointer to a page in memory.
 These character set images for this text mode must begin on a 1K boundary, and ANTIC reads data for the character set from the identified 1K block beginning at this page.

-Memory Map here.
+Character Set 1k memory Map here.

 - **Character Set (6, 7)** This uses a 1 byte pointer to a page in memory.
 These character set images for this text mode must begin on a 1/2K boundary, and ANTIC reads data for the character set from the identified 1/2K block beginning at this page.

-Memory Map here.
+Character set 1/2 K Memory Map here.

-**Unaligned Memory**
+**Unaligned Program Data**

 General purpose data need not be organized.
 Although, lists and tables which will be referenced by an index benefit when they are all in the same page.

 **Code: The Main Program**

 This is a simple game and is not very memory intensive.
 It can begin in memory after the Atari's DUP utility.
 (DUP is the friendly, menu-driven interface for DOS.)
 A larger game that needs more memory could use the space for DUP providing a few more K of RAM to the program.
+If memory is tight there are third party utilities to optimize memeory use.
+XBIOS provides minimal disk functions needed by games for a tiny amount of memory in the library.

-General execution is to maintain the state and values of on-screen entities from the top of the screen to the bottom.
+General execution is to maintain the state and values of on-screen entities in order from the top of the screen to the bottom.
 Calculations for all moving, variable visible entities occur during the main progam.
 Changes to the displayed entities occur either during the main program before the entity is displayed, or during the Vertical Blank interrupt between frames.

-When the main program completes a cycle of game entity value updates it loops waiting for the start of the next frame.
+When the main program completes a cycle of game entity updates it loops waiting for the start of the next frame.
 Thus the main code and the vertical blank are in sync with each other servicing the game entity animation, movement, and value changes frame by frame.

 **Interrupts: Vertical Blank Interrupt**

 At the end of a video frame, the CRT electron beam must return to the top of the screen.
 This period of time between video frames is called the vertical blank and it surprising long (several thousand machine cycles).
-During this time the Atari stops itself and runs utility code perfoming important system house-keeping that includes updates of critical custom hardware registers for the display while the screen output is off, copying color register shadow registers to the hardware registers, polling the game controllers, and maintaining timers and clocks.
+During this time the Atari stops itself and runs utility code performing important system house-keeping that includes updates of critical custom hardware registers for the display while the screen output is off, copying color register shadow registers to the hardware registers, polling the game controllers, and maintaining timers and clocks.

 Diagram normal VBI/SYSVBV/SYSEXIT

 Interrupts seem like an advanced topic, but the Vertical Blank Interrupt is really not so hard to understand and use on the Atari.
 The Atari Operating system provides an easy to use facilities to attach a custom routine for execution either before or after the Operating System's vertical blank maintenance code.
-Code added before the Operating System vertical Blank routine is the "Immediate Vertical Blank Interrupt", and code added after the Operating System's Vertical Blank routine is the "Deferred Vertical Blank Interrupt."
+Code added before the Operating System Vertical Blank routine is the "Immediate Vertical Blank Interrupt", and code added after the Operating System's Vertical Blank routine is the "Deferred Vertical Blank Interrupt."

 There are not many special considerations for the user code running in the vertical blank.
-Registers do not need to be saved on entry and restored on exit.
-The only requirements are exiting the code by jumping to the proper Operating System vector, and generally healthy respect for the time spent in the custom vertical blank routine.
-The time available during the Vertical Blank before the next frame begins display allows execution of about 800 to 1000 6502 instructions.
+6502 CPU registers do not need to be saved on entry and restored on exit.
+The only requirements are exiting the code by jumping to the proper Operating System vector, and a healthy respect for the time spent in the custom vertical blank routine.
+The time available during the Vertical Blank allows execution of about 800 to 1000 6502 instructions before the display begins for the next frame.

-The user's Imnmediate Vertical Blank Interrupt code should be as short and fast as possible to return control to the Operating System's Vertical Blank Interrupt, so that it can finish all its critical updates before the next frame begins display.
+The user's Immediate Vertical Blank Interrupt code should be as short and fast as possible to return control to the Operating System's Vertical Blank Interrupt, so that it can finish all its critical updates before the next frame begins display.
 The user's Deferred Vertical Blank Interrupt has more lattitute.
-It nay continue to run as the screen begins to display.
+It may continue to run beyond the start of the next display frame.
 It must end before the next vertical blank starts.

 Immediate, System, and Deferred diagram.

 **Interrupts: Display List Interrupt**

 The Display List Interrupt occurs while the ANTIC chip is generating the display.
-One of the options that can be added to a text or graphics mode line is the Display List Interrupt.
-When this option on the last scan line of the text or graphics mode ANTIC will alert the 6502 to the interrupt.
+One of the options available to a text or graphics mode line is the Display List Interrupt.
+If this option is set then on the last scan line of the text or graphics mode ANTIC will alert the 6502 to the interrupt.
 The CPU stops its main code to run the interrupt code defined for the Display List Interrupt.

 This is a little more complicated to set up than the Vertical Blank interrupt, and there are some important rules to follow in the code to enter and exit the Display List Interrupt correctly.
-On the good side, the programmer does not have to calculate the interrupt location on screen or otherwise compensate for instability.
+On the good side, the programmer does not have to calculate the interrupt location on screen or otherwise do anything complicated to compensate for interrupt instability.

+Display List Interrupt setup must occur when it is absolutely certain another Display List Interrupt cannot start.
+The large scale, brute force method is to stop the screen display, turn off the interrupts, and wait for the current frame to finish.
+This definitely guarantees no Display List Interrupt collision.
+To set a Display List Interrupt turn off the Display List Interrupt bit (in NMIEN) and

 ---